 Yes.
 English paper piecing is a hand sewing project.
 Fabric is wrapped around a paper template, secured with either stitching or glue.
 Once you have pieces covered in fabric, you whip stitch them together forming your design.

-What are the commons shapes of English paper piecing papers?
+What are the common shapes of English paper piecing papers?

 The most common shapes are diamonds, triangles and hexagons.
 Other shapes are squares, clamshells and half hexagon.

-Browse through more English Paper Piecing projects and inspiration on Create Whimsy.
+Browse through more English Paper Piecing project ideas and inspiration on Create Whimsy.